 How it works?

-Depending on your business needs, you can specify up to 2 Events to define the user behavior you would like to analyze.
+Depending on your business needs, you can specify up to 2 Events to define the user behaviour you would like to analyze.

 - The first event being the Recency-Frequency Event that groups users into various segments as per the Recency and Frequency at which they performed the event in the last 30 days (this time frame can be changed).
 This could be signed up, added to cart, order placed, session started, claimed the offer, basically anything important to your business.